JLMadsen/twoPhaseCommit/README.md

 The coordinator will count the votes and if any client voted no it will send an abort message to all clients, and they will rollback their local data.
 If all clients voted yes the coordinator will send a success message and all clients will write this new data to the local data.

-In this implementation participants only communicate with the coordinator.
+In this implementation participants all clients recieve all messages but only coordinator parses certain messages.

 ## Techstack